Baker, Gonzalez to meet for Massachusetts governor debate

-Republican incumbent Gov. Charlie Baker will face off against his Democratic challenger, Jay Gonzalez, a top budget official in the administration of former Democratic Gov. Deval Patrick.
+Republican Gov. Charlie Baker and his Democratic challenger, Jay Gonzalez, are squaring off in their final pre-election debate.

+The hour-long debate on Thursday will air live on WCVB-TV at 7 p.m. and is being hosted by a consortium of media outlets including The Boston Globe and WBUR-FM.

 Baker is running for a second four-year term as the top office-holder in a state where Republicans make up a small fraction of the total voting population.

-Gonzalez is hoping to topple Baker, arguing that he hasn't been bold enough it trying to tackle top issues including the state's beleaguered public transportation system.
+Gonzalez is hoping to topple Baker, arguing that he hasn't been bold enough in trying to tackle top issues including the state's beleaguered public transportation system.

+Baker, who has worked to distance himself from Republican President Donald Trump, has led Gonzalez in fundraising and in polls throughout the campaign.

 Comments